Ahmed-Sajjad111/redux-store/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-This is a web app that allows the user to search for books and save them.
+This is a web app that allows the user to sign up/login to purchase various items from the store.
+You may view your order history via the order history tab if signed in.

 ## Built With
 * Bootstrap